yast/yast.github.io/doc/travis-integration.md

 ## Using Docker at Travis

-As mentinoned above, normally Travis runs the builds inside Ubuntu virtual machines providing some quite old package versions.
+As mentioned above, normally Travis runs the builds inside Ubuntu virtual machines providing some quite old package versions.
 That makes troubles as YaST uses newer distribution and expects newer GCC compiler, Ruby interpreter, libraries...
 And in some cases the system differences between Ubuntu and (open)SUSE make some